 The most important criteria in determining whether a website is fast or slow is its latency from a point of view of a user’s device/browser/browser plugin.
 Sure, compression and caching techniques will reduce the amount of data that has to be transmitted through your network connection, but these techniques have a limited impact on speed if they aren’t combined with increased server resources.

-Tips to Optimize and Improve Website Loading Speed
+Tips to Improve and Optimize Website Loading Speed

 We have shared some tips that are really helpful in optimizing your website for faster loading speed.